saultcollege/shell-basics/README.md

 You must list **every** sequential directory in a path, otherwise the path is invalid and the command will not be able to find the file or directory.

-For example, all the following paths are invalid:
+For example, given the directory structure shown above, all the following paths are invalid:

 ```bash
 /images/logo.png